nicknovitski/nicknovitski.github.io/now/index.md

 I'll be going to Berlin first.
 I have a long enough list of places I want to see that I could fill several years of travel without repetition (though please, if you have a suggestion or invitation, let me know), but I want to see if, over, time, I'm able to make a semi-stable seasonal nomadic pattern.

 I plan to write [a newsletter](https://tinyletter.com/nicknovitski); you can [subscribe to it](https://tinyletter.com/nicknovitski) if you'd like occasional personal updates.
-I'll write blog posts as well, but I want those to be targeted and useful, and I think that inevitably makes them slightly impersonal.
+I'll write on this blog as well, so if you want to know what I think in addition to what I'm doing, you can [subscribe to it too](/feed.xml).

 If you'd like to know more about any of the above, or if you have a problem you think I can help with, please do [email me](mailto:now@nicknovitski.com) about it.